 I work in technology because I like knowing how things work.
 My innate, incorrigible curiosity benefits others and it’s a handy way to make a living.
 I have recently realized what broad latitude for experimentation I have enjoyed in my career and what a privilege this has been.
-I enjoy that I cannot sit still, that there is always more to know, and that I must learn.
+I enjoy that I cannot sit still: there is always more to know, and I must learn.

 In my spare time I enjoy reading news about technology, IT security, nutrition, physiology, psychology, psychiatry, human sexuality, entheogens, geology, astronomy, climate, mythology and ancient history.
 Those topics can intersect in the most fascinating ways.
 I deeply enjoy learning about the cutting edges and seeing new knowledge applied across disciplines.

 I like Science Fiction, Fantasy, and vampires.
 I don’t like zombies.

 I love cars, watches, steam engines and exciting combinations of energy and inertia.

 I still buy music.
 Music moves me.
 I’d like to listen more.
 I’d like to learn to play something well.

 I am a fan of humanity.
 I’m exhausted by our dystopian entertainment and news coverage.
 More than six billion people on Earth get along pretty well every day.
 That doesn’t ever make the news, but it should.

 I’m a techno-futurist and still a fan of an idea that when we work together we do incredible things despite incredible odds.
 That’s a great descriptor of what is best in us.